PoisotLab/ms_network_prediction/manuscript.md

 Here we use a case study to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
-We then outline the roadmap forward for improving predictions using open data and machine-learning methods.
-We then provide a primer on the literature on interaction prediction, and identify the tools and methods most suited to be the future of interaction network prediction models, which for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
+We then use this case study to illustrate a roadmap for improving predictions using open data and machine-learning methods.
+We then provide a non-exhaustive primer on the literature on interaction prediction, and identify the tools and methods most suited to be the future of interaction network prediction models, which for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
+Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predictive are neither separate not opposed; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model.

 # A Case Study: Predicting a Host-Parasite Network